yun-ss97/ARIMA-stock-price/README.md

 4. Differencing Data

-With first differenciation on data, data is transformed to be stationary.
+With first differentiation on data, data is transformed to be stationary.
 (Data Stationarity has been checked both by graphical and statistical method.)

 <br/>